105 amendment of indian constitution

 What is the 106th Amendment about?

-The 106th Amendment Act, which is still under consideration, proposes reserving 33% of seats in the Lok Sabha (lower house of parliament), state legislative assemblies, and the Delhi legislative assembly for women.
+The 106th Amendment Act, still under consideration, proposes reserving 33% of seats in the Lok Sabha (lower house of parliament), state legislative assemblies, and the Delhi legislative assembly for women.
 This aims to increase female representation in Indian politics.